muratk3n/thirdwave/en/tweets/2015/week32.md

 Jeez.

+---

 Comment

 American fire-fighters [are] almost eight times more likely to die on the job than other first world firemen.

 Not surprising

 This Hero Complex issue is related to this post - US culture is based on the necessities arising from a small population inhabiting a large amount space.
 Even US cultural tug-of-war between prohibition / freedom (letting it happen, letting go) has to do with this - during the containment phase you are holding your ground, building in one place, but there is this huge other space that needs to be populated, then you need to "let it rip" to "make that jump".
 Heroes, as a concept, are required for the second phase, for hero is the dude who dives right in.
 The society needs -or needed-, them especially when the country was small.
 But now, as US becomes more urban, everyone is living in (relatively) close quarters in cities, does the society need some nut dressed as Batman running around trying to save people?
-Admittedly some good things did come out of the US's early inception dynamic (cultures aren't entirely stupid, like a broken clock, they can show the right time twice a day), such as the pragmatic approach to and even fascination with technology [1] - that's good.
+Admittedly some good things did come out of the US's early inception dynamic (cultures aren't entirely stupid, like a broken clock, they can show the right time twice a day), such as the pragmatic approach to and even fascination with technology (Einstein noticed this relationship as well, he talks about it in The World As I See It.) - that's good.
 But some the other stuff needs to go.
 Pronto.

+---

 Question